Garo-A/tinyApp/README.md

 Click in **Index Page** to display the list of URLs that you hava made.
 You can chose to edit or delete them at your leasure.

+# Added Stretches

+- Able to integrate method.override package
+- App will count how many times each short url is visited.
+- App will be able to list the inidividul userIDs that visit the website.
+It will generate one for someone who is not logged in.

 # Known Errors

 - If there is an error logging in, message will appear and will not dissapear from login page unless there is a successful login.
-- If there is a mistake when typing a shortened URL when visiting a website, app will redirect to URL index page and will show error message.
-Message will dissapear only if page is refreshed twice.
+- If there is a mistake when typing a shortened URL when visiting a website, app will show HTML with error message.
+Please press back on browser to get back into app.

 # Final Product